Fibonacci-/CardSeller/README.md

 ## Configuration

 If you have ConfigurationManager installed, start the game, then press F1 to bring up the mod settings menu.
 Otherwise, start the game once, then access the configuration file at `\<gamedir>\BepInEx\config\io.helwig.tcgcss.CardSeller.cfg`.

+### Configuration options available:
+Upper and lower bounds on the market price of the cards this mod will select for placing on card tables for sale

+Select only duplicate cards (ignore cards in the album with a quantity of 1)

+Toggle for AutoSetPrice mod integration

+Hotkey binding

+Toggle for triggering this mod whenever a customer picks up a card

+Toggle for triggering this mod when a new day starts